cscart/docs/cs-cart_architecture/mvc_view/notifications.rst

  * Order error on checkout (code type ``'O'``)
  * Information (code type ``'I'``)

-Each notification type has its color: notification - green, error - red, warning - orange.
+Each notification type has its color: notification - green, error - red, warning - orange, order error on checkout - orange, and information is opened in a pop-up dialog.
 Visual format is defined in CSS file of that area where the notification is called.

 Notification is created through the function ``fn_set_notification`` (*/functions/fn.common.php*).